cyyapye/ycy.pw/content/posts/culture-part-2.md

 > The single most important thing a boss can do is focus on guidance: giving it, receiving it, and encouraging it.\
 > *\- Kim Scott*

 I used to be arguably the most likable person.
 Even my wife tells me I'm too nice.
-When I first became a manager, I wanted to be the best manager.
+When I was a noob manager, I wanted to be the best manager.
 I had excellent listening skills.
 And I could get along with anyone.

 There was an engineer on my team who always did the bare minimum.
 He wouldn't volunteer to pick up more work even if he could.
 I wasn't happy about this.
 But my deep desire to be likable overcame my desire to tell him the truth.
 So, every time I met with him on our one-on-ones, I'd tell him, "You're doing great."
 We'd joke around when we bumped into each other at the office.
 Until one day, I was told the company wasn't doing well that year and we had to layoff some folks.
 He was on my list.
 When I broke the news to him, he said, "But you said I was doing great all this time.
 Why me?"